OData/v3ProtocolDocument/OData Atom Format.markdown

 Custom ValueTerms and Custom TypeTerms MUST be defined in a namespace other than the [Atom Namespace](#atomnamespace), [AtomPub Namespace](#atompublishingprotocolnamespace), [OData Data Namespace](#odatadatanamespace), or [OData Metadata Namespace](#odatametadatanamespace).
 Annotations corresponding to custom terms add additional information about the item being annotated and SHOULD be designed in such a way that they can be safely ignored by the client.

-TypeAnnotations and ValueAnnotations specify a target, which represents the feed, entry, property, function, action, navigation link, or named stream being annotated.
+TypeAnnotations and ValueAnnotations specify a target, which represents the collection, entry, property, function, action, navigation link, error, or named stream being annotated.
 The target is specified relative to the parent of the ValueAnnotation or TypeAnnotation, and is either the parent itself (".") or the name of the sibling element being annotated.

 If more than one sibling exists with the same unqualifed name, then the namespace qualified element named MUST be used.

 ## 9.1.
 ValueAnnotations as custom Elements ##